tintinrevient/llama-2-onnx/README.md

 git submodule init <chosen_submodule> git submodule update
 ```
-You can repeate the init command with a different submodule name to initialize multiple submodules.
+You can repeat the init command with a different submodule name to initialize multiple submodules.
 Be careful, the contained files are very large!
 (7B Float16 models are about 10GB)

 # **What is Llama 2?**
 Llama 2 is a collection of pretrained and fine-tuned generative text models.
 To learn more about Llama 2, review the [Llama 2 model card](https://github.com/microsoft/Llama-2-Onnx/blob/main/MODEL-CARD-META-LLAMA-2.md).